Tito Júnior

-Tito Cabral Júnior (born 28 July 1995) is a Bissau-Guinean professional footballer who plays as a right-back for Portuguese club Varzim and the Guinea-Bissau national team.
+Tito Cabral Júnior (born 28 July 1995) is a Bissau-Guinean professional footballer who plays as a right-back for Portuguese Liga 3 club Atlético CP and the Guinea-Bissau national team.

 Club career

 Tito Júnior is a youth product of Cartaxo and Leiria.
 He began his senior career with Naval, before moving to Sertanense.
 On 9 June 2020, he transferred to Trofense, helping them achieve promotion to the Liga Portugal 2 in 2022.
 He made his professional debut with Trofense in a 2–0 Liga Portugal 2 win over Benfica B on 28 January 2022.

 International career

 Tito Júnior was first called up to the Guinea-Bissau national team for a set of friendlies in March 2022.
 He debuted with Guinea-Bissau in a friendly 3–0 win over Equatorial Guinea on 23 March 2022.